 - Rule 1.
-The distribution must be completed by December 31 of the fifth year following the year of the employee's death. - Rule 2.
+The distribution must be completed by December 31 of the fifth year following the year of the employee's death.
+For 2009, the distribution can be waived, effectively taking distributions over a 6-year period. - Rule 2.
 The distribution must be made in annual amounts over the life or life expectancy of the designated beneficiary.
+For 2009, the distribution can be waived.

-The terms of the plan determine which of these two rules applies.
+The terms of the plan may determine which of these two rules applies.
 If the plan permits the employee or the beneficiary to choose the rule that applies, this choice must be made by the earliest date a distribution would be required under either of the rules.
 Generally, this date is December 31 of the year following the year of the employee's death.

-If the employee or the beneficiary did not choose either rule and the plan does not specify the one that applies, distribution must be made under Rule 2 if the employee has a designated beneficiary and under Rule 1 if the employee does not have a designated beneficiary.
+If the employee or the beneficiary did not choose either rule and the plan does not specify the rule that applies, distribution must be made under Rule 2 if the employee has a designated beneficiary or under Rule 1 if the employee does not have a designated beneficiary.

 Distributions under Rule 2 generally must begin by December 31 of the year following the year of the employee's death.
-However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age $70^{1/2}$, if later.
+However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age 701⁄2, if later.

 If the surviving spouse is the designated beneficiary and distributions are to be made under Rule 2, a special rule applies if the spouse dies after the employee but before distributions are required to begin.
 In this case, distributions may be made to the spouse's beneficiary under either Rule 1 or Rule 2, as though the beneficiary were the employee's beneficiary and the employee died on the spouse's date of death.
-However, if the surviving spouse remarries after the employee's beneficiary, this special rule applicable to surviving spouses does not apply to the new spouse.
+However, if the surviving spouse remarries after the employee's death and the new spouse is designated as the spouse's beneficiary, this special rule applicable to surviving spouses does not apply to the new spouse.